Rorschach1989/rorschach1989.github.io/_posts/2018-08-24-logistic_regression.md

 title:      "Two aspects of logistic regression: Statistical vs Learning theoretical"
 mathjax:    true
 author:     Ruofan Wu
+summary:    As a learning algorithm, logistic regression is much more nontrivial than a GLM
 ---

 # Beginning of the story